Floorp-Projects/Floorp/docs/code-quality/lint/linters/eslint.rst

 Configuration
 -------------

-The `ESLint`_ mozilla-central integration uses a blacklist to exclude certain directories from being linted.
+The ESLint mozilla-central integration uses a blacklist to exclude certain directories from being linted.
 This lives in ``topsrcdir/.eslintignore``.
 If you don't wish your directory to be linted, it must be added here.

 The global configuration file lives in ``topsrcdir/.eslintrc``.
 This global configuration can be overridden by including an ``.eslintrc`` in the appropriate subdirectory.
-For an overview of the supported configuration, see `ESLint's documentation`_.
+For an overview of the supported configuration, see `ESLint's documentation <http://eslint.org/docs/user-guide/configuring>`__.

 Autofix